 Spud Tip

 Potatoes do not freeze well on their own.
 They will typically turn black and become inedible.
 HOWEVER, if you add a fat to them — butter, milk, cheese, cream cheese, you get the picture — they do great.
 So, baked potatoes won’t freeze well, but twice baked potatoes that are stuffed with rich, creamy, buttery mashed potatoes and covered in cheese do great.
-Likewise, potato skins, that are dipped in melted butter will survive until your next craving hits.
+Likewise, garlic potatoes won’t freeze but potato skins that are dipped in melted butter will survive until your next craving hits.

 ]]>